Northern Society of Costume and Textiles

 3:30pm End

-The cost of the meeting is £15 for members, £20 for non-members, and £5 for students.
+The cost of the meeting is £20 for non-members, and £5 for students.

 The Society was founded in 1977.